 - covers a surface of about 400 m2

 - uses approximately 40% of the body’s energy expenditure

 Research suggests that many other factors help support this barrier :

 - Immunoglobulins (especially IgA)

-Gut bacteria, in particular, have many beneficial roles in maintaining the intestinal barrier [R]:
+Studies have found that gut bacteria, in particular, have many beneficial roles in maintaining the intestinal barrier.
+They :

-- They help the digestion and absorption of nutrients
+- Help with the digestion and absorption of nutrients

 - Prevent colonization by harmful bacteria